Marysville, Montana: Mining revival

 In 2010, there were news reports stating that recent exploration of the richest gold mine in the area, the Drumlummon Mine, had led to possible new discoveries.
 Its lower levels were allowed to flood when the mine was closed in 1904 during litigation.
 Sentiment in the town is mixed regarding possible resumption of extensive mining operations.

 Lore

 Much of the lore in Marysville was centered on one Irishman, "Irish Tommy" Cruse.
 He came to the area to look for gold but would return with an empty poke and a smile.
 He didn't have much money and often slept in a bar counter in Helena.
 One day, in a site near present-day Marysville, he hit it rich.
 He named the site Drumlummon, after his birthplace in Ireland, and founded Marysville.
 Some believe it was named so because the first person there was a Mary Ralston.
 Others believed it was for the first three Marys there.
 Another said it was after one of Tommy's associates.
 Tommy got $150,000 before selling it for $1,500,000.

+Education

+The elementary school district is Trinity Elementary School District, and the high school district is Helena High School District.